 |Leak||$500 - $2,000|

 Repairing a crack in the ceiling averages $100 to $500.
 Cracks may appear for various reasons, such as changing temperatures, excess humidity, too much weight or pressure, and accidental impacts.
-Smaller cracks are cheaper to repair than larger and deeper ones.
-The usual repair method is to patch over the cracks or fill them with spackling paste 8.
+Smaller hairline cracks are cheaper to repair than larger and deeper ones because they are typically superficial.
+As the name suggests, these cracks may be as thin as a strand of hair and may not even be noticeable to the naked eye.
+The usual repair method is to patch or fill the cracks with spackling paste.

 Fixing beams in the ceiling ranges from $150 to $1,000.
 Beams can be decorative and functional elements of your ceiling.
 They can add a unique sense of style and elegance to a room and provide structure for the ceiling.
 But they may sag, crack, or wear down, requiring patching and reinforcement to get them back into top condition.